Praveena-Universe/Multi-class-Image-classification/README.md

 The dataset is stored in the `data/` folder.
 Each subfolder represents a class and contains corresponding image files.

 ### Key Scripts
-### Key Note: Conver the ipynb files to py before running scripts for a complete flow of each file
+### Key Note: Convert the ipynb files to py before running scripts for a complete flow of each file
 1. **svm_without_preprocessing.py**
    Implements SVM without any preprocessing or balancing.
 It directly uses the raw grayscale and resized images for training and testing.